loader

 M W Phillips House – Point-of-Care Blood Tests

-Fast, pharmacy-based blood tests with rapid, same day results for selected markers.
-Tests are performed in our consultation room using a small blood sample, with results explained by a member of our clinical team.
+Private pharmacy-based blood tests with rapid, same day results for selected markers.
+Tests are performed in our consultation room using a small finger-prick blood sample, with results interpreted and explained by a member of our clinical team.

 Location: